aedmark/Oopis-OS/README.md

 - `lexpar.js`: Lexer and Parser for command-line input.
 - `commexec.js`: Command Executor and definitions for all built-in commands.
 - `editor.js`: All logic for the text editor.
-- `paint.js`: All logic for the ASCII/ANSI art editor.
+- `oopis_paint.js`: All logic for the ASCII/ANSI art editor.
+- `chidi_app.js`: All logic for the Chidi Markdown analyzer.
-- `adventure.js`: All logic for the text adventure game engine.
+- `text_adventure.js`: All logic for the text adventure game engine.

 #### Adding a New Command (The v2.6 Way)

-1. Open `commexec.js`.
-2. Define your command's logic and validation rules using the declarative `createCommandHandler` pattern.
-3. Add the new command definition to the `commands` object.

-JavaScript
+1. Create a new command file in `/scripts/commands/`.
+2. Register the command in `index.html` with a `<script>` tag.
+3. Use the declarative `CommandRegistry.register` pattern to define the command, its validation rules, and its core logic.

 ```
-// In commexec.js:
+// In /scripts/commands/mycmd.js:
+(() => {
+    "use strict";
     const myNewCmdDefinition = {
         commandName: "mycmd",
         // 1.
 Define validation rules
         argValidation: { min: 1, error: "mycmd needs at least one argument!" },
         pathValidation: [{ argIndex: 0, options: { expectedType: 'file' } }],
         permissionChecks: [{ pathArgIndex: 0, permissions: ['read'] }],

         // 2.
 Write the core logic, knowing the inputs are already vetted!
         coreLogic: async (context) => {
             const { args, options, currentUser, validatedPaths } = context;
             const pathInfo = validatedPaths[0]; // Guaranteed to be a valid, readable file.
             return { success: true, output: `Successfully processed ${pathInfo.resolvedPath}` };
         }
     };

+    const description = "A one-line summary for the 'help' command.";
+    const helpText = "Usage: mycmd [file]\n\nExplain your command in detail here.";

     // 3.
-Add it to the main commands object
+Register it with the system
-commands.mycmd = {
-    handler: createCommandHandler(myNewCmdDefinition),
-    description: "A one-line summary for the 'help' command.",
-    helpText: "Usage: mycmd [file]\n\nExplain your command in detail here."
-};
+    CommandRegistry.register("mycmd", myNewCmdDefinition, description, helpText);
+})();
 ```

-For more detailed information on the architecture, APIs, and best practices, refer to the [developer documentation](docs/developer.md).

 ### Technology Stack